 We may expand our international sales and marketing activities in the future.
 We have limited experience in marketing, selling, distributing and manufacturing our products and services internationally.
-Approximately 7% for the year ended December 31, 2000, approximately 16% for the year ended December 31, 2001 and approximately 14.5% for the six months ended June 30, 2002 of our revenue was derived from international accounts.
+International sales accounted for approximately 7% of our revenue for the year ended December 31, 2000, approximately 16% of our revenue for the year ended December 31, 2001 and approximately 8% of our revenue for the nine months ended September 30, 2002.
 If we expand international sales, we would become subject to a number of risks, which may increase our costs, lengthen our sales cycle and require significant management attention.
 These risks associated with doing business internationally generally include: